School and Outreach Programs

-- 62-acre Sanctuary with trail system through several habitats including deciduous woodlands, streams and open fields
+- 74-acre Sanctuary with trail system through habitats such as deciduous woodlands, streams, and open fields

 - Picnic areas

-Contact the Program Coordinator at 227-7253 from Tuesday through Friday, 9 AM – 5 PM.
+Contact the Program Coordinator at (203) 557-4400 x107 Tuesday through Friday, 9 AM – 5 PM.
 Be prepared to discuss program choice, available dates, location, number of students, and any specific content areas you would like the program to focus on.

-- In case of inclement weather, call Earthplace at 227-7253 to confirm that the facility is open and your program will run as scheduled.
-An announcement on our voice mail system will detail closings or delayed openings.
+- In case of inclement weather, call Earthplace at (203) 557-4400 to confirm that the facility is open and your program will run as scheduled.
+An announcement on our voicemail system will detail closings or delayed openings.

 - Please notify us well in advance if your group is unable to keep a scheduled program date.
 Schools will be charged a cancellation fee for last minute cancellations (for reasons other than weather conditions).